Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The world will ask you who you are, and if you don't know, the world will tell you. - **Carl Jung**
 - Create your life rather than live it. - **James Clear**
 - You're like my own children, adults before I had time to know them as kids. - **Brandon Sanderson, The Hero of Ages**
+- Besides, it was beneficial to have a reputation for honesty, if only so that one could lie at crucial moments. - **Brandon Sanderson, Elantris**
+- Modern life is a path that we must chart on our own. - **Logan Ury, How to Not Die Alone**
+- If we’re in charge, then we have only ourselves to blame.
+We could fail, and then it would be our fault. - **Logan Ury, How to Not Die Alone**

 ## Mastery